SoilBGC-Datashare/sidb/Readme.md

 ## Introduction
 This repository contains all the SIDb data files and source code.
-The database contains information on soil incubation experiments, with emphasis on time series of CO<sub>2</sub> release over incubation time.
+The database contains information on laboratory soil incubation experiments, with emphasis on time series of CO<sub>2</sub> release.

 *Scroll down to learn how to work with SIDb data, contribute new data, properly cite the database, and get to know the inner workings of SIDb...*